🇨🇿

 Common

-Rendered pork crackling scattered as a topping on salads, bean soups, and pub dishes — often with no meat signal on the menu. Škvarky function as a seasoning or garnish rather than a named protein, making them easy to miss when scanning for obvious animal products.
-Particularly common at hospody and traditional Czech canteens serving lunch menus.
+Rendered pork crackling scattered as a topping on salads, bean soups, and pub dishes, often with no meat signal on the menu.
+Skvarky function as a seasoning or garnish rather than a named protein, making them easy to miss when scanning for obvious animal products.
+Particularly common at hospody and canteens serving lunch menus.
+A brief request before the dish arrives is the practical fix.

 Czech dumplings